Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 - Smoking

 2. Central sleep apnea.
-In this form of apnea, your brain doesn’t send the right signals to the muscles that control your breathing, which means you may stop breathing while you sleep, wake up suddenly short of breath or experience insomnia.
+In this form of apnea, your brain doesn’t send the right signals to the muscles that control your breathing.
+You may stop breathing while you sleep, wake up suddenly short of breath or experience insomnia.
 It can result from other health conditions, such as heart failure or stroke.
 Or it may be due to taking medicines that can affect breathing, such as opioids.

 The subtle signs of sleep apnea